isabella232/training-workshop/workshop-instructions.md

-# This is the stub up the instructions for the workshop
+# This is the stub of the instructions for the workshop

 The student slug value is: [student-slug]